 Orly Zeewy: I spent five years interviewing founders to learn about their marketing journeys and thinking about marketing best practices for startups.
 My book was originally set to launch in 2020 but then the pandemic happened and publishing came to a halt.
 What I could not have imagined, is that the pandemic would lead to a 24% increase in startups—in one year.
 So instead of launching in 2020, my book launched in May 2021, when many more people are considering how to scale their startups.

-Thanks to Orly Zeewy for being this month’s Featured Founding Member.
+Thanks to Orly Zeewy for being this month’s Featured Founder.
 You can learn more about her work at her website, or follow her on Twitter and LinkedIn.
-We also encourage you to become a Founding Member of Future Works Alliance PHL, and to actively help shape our regional future.
+We also encourage you to become a Founder of Future Works Alliance PHL, and to actively help shape our regional future.